-Markets fall again as traders struggle to shake rate, China gloom
+Stocks dragged further by US rate worry, China gloom

 That comes days after Country Garden said there were "major uncertainties in the redemption of corporate bonds", suggesting it could default on a bond payment next month.

-Meanwhile, there are now concerns about property firms that are backed by the government, with Bloomberg reporting that many are warning of widespread losses.
+There are now concerns about property firms that are backed by the government, with Bloomberg reporting that many are warning of widespread losses.

 It said 18 of the 38 state-owned enterprise builders traded in Hong Kong and China posted preliminary losses in the first half of the year, compared with 11 that warned of full-year losses in 2022.

-"China's property slowdown is already hurting all developers, including the large government-linked ones," said Zerlina Zeng, of CreditSights Singapore.
+"China's property slowdown is already hurting all developers, including the large government-linked ones," said Zerlina Zeng of CreditSights Singapore.

 "We do not expect the situation to materially improve in the second half."